GA-BEWD-2014/BEWD-2014/10_Forms/instr_exercise_notes.md

 *	Edit a movie in the database.
 *	And search for a specific movie.

 We will build a Rails app for RetFlix during lesson 9 & 10.
-Each lesson we will add more functionality to the app.
+Each lesson students will add more functionality to the app.

-Paring is Sharing, and happy coding :)

 ##[Search Movies](starter_code/movie_app_part2.md)